Early Life and Education of Pablo Escobar: A Complete Timeline

 August 1989: Assassination of Luis Carlos Galán and Bombing of Avianca Flight 203

-In August 1989, Luis Carlos Galán was assassinated at Escobar's orders.
-Following this, Escobar planted a bomb on Avianca Flight 203 in an attempt to assassinate Galán's successor, César Gaviria Trujillo, which resulted in the deaths of all 107 people on board.
-The U.S. government began to intervene directly due to the death of two Americans in the bombing.
+In August 1989, Pablo Escobar ordered the assassination of Luis Carlos Galán and planted a bomb on Avianca Flight 203 in an attempt to assassinate César Gaviria Trujillo, resulting in the deaths of 107 people.

 1991: Escobar's Surrender and Imprisonment

-In 1991, Pablo Escobar surrendered to authorities and was sentenced to five years' imprisonment, after striking a deal of no extradition with Colombian President César Gaviria, with the ability of being housed in his own, self-built prison, La Catedral.
+In 1991, Pablo Escobar surrendered to authorities and was sentenced to five years' imprisonment, but struck a deal of no extradition with Colombian President César Gaviria and being housed in his own prison.

 1992: Escobar's Escape from La Catedral

-In 1992, Pablo Escobar escaped from his self-built prison, La Catedral, when authorities attempted to move him to a more standard holding facility, which led to a nationwide manhunt.
+In 1992, Pablo Escobar escaped and went into hiding when authorities attempted to move him to a more standard holding facility, leading to a nationwide manhunt.

 1995: Escobar's family flees Colombia

-In 1995, Escobar's widow, son, and daughter fled Colombia after failing to find a country that would grant them asylum.
+In 1995, Escobar's widow (María Henao), son (Juan Pablo) and daughter (Manuela) fled Colombia after failing to find a country that would grant them asylum.

-In July 2006, Virginia Vallejo was taken to the United States by the Drug Enforcement Administration (DEA) for safety and security due to her cooperation in high-profile criminal cases.
+On July 18, 2006, Virginia Vallejo was taken to the United States on a Drug Enforcement Administration (DEA) flight for "safety and security reasons" because of her cooperation in high-profile criminal cases.

-On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives to take a DNA sample and confirm the alleged paternity of an illegitimate child.
+On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample to confirm the alleged paternity of an illegitimate child and remove all doubt about the identity of the body.

 2008: Reopening of the Palace of Justice siege case

-In 2008, the Palace of Justice siege case was reopened due to Vallejo's statements.
-She was asked to testify, and her statements were confirmed by Colombia's Commission of Truth.
+In 2008, Virginia Vallejo's statements prompted the reopening of the case regarding the 1985 Palace of Justice siege.
+Vallejo was asked to testify, and many of the events she described in her book and testimonial were confirmed by Colombia's Commission of Truth.

-In August 2011, Santofimio was sentenced to 24 years in prison for his role in the assassination of Galán.
+In August 2011 Santofimio was sentenced to 24 years in prison for his role in Luis Carlos Galán's assassination.